PowerLedger/powr/docs/src/wallet-guide.md

 ---
-title: Solana Wallet Guide
+title: Powerledger Wallet Guide
 ---

-This document describes the different wallet options that are available to users of Solana who want to be able to send, receive and interact with SOL tokens on the Solana blockchain.
+This document describes the different wallet options that are available to users of Powerledger who want to be able to send, receive and interact with PLBC tokens on the Powerledger blockchain.

 ## What is a Wallet?